GenomicSEM/GenomicSEM/README.md

 # GenomicSEM
-**Code Update 10.11.2021**:
+**Code Update 10.11.2021**

 - Started code restructuring toward a more function-based paradigm.
 This is a large change for developers, but users (should) not notice.
 - Enabled use of parallel on Windows in userGWAS.
+- Global minor changes to reduce code length where this did not impact readability or performance.
 - Large functions will gradually be chunked into smaller functions which can be more easily modified or replaced with more efficient versions.
 - This will more easily enable use of a different backend (C++, Python, etc) in future versions.
 - NAMESPACE was changed to enable the use of private functions (not accessible to the end-user), these functions will always start with a period (.).
 - Numerous functions (such as LOG, tryCatch.W.E) have been changed to private, and are moved to utils.R to enable access across the whole package.
 - Creation of matrices that are used across different GSEM functions such as Z_pre V_SNP and V_full have also been moved to utils.R.
 - Additionally started replaing cat(print(paste(...))) commands with .LOG to unify its use.
   Changed assignments with = to <- script-wide for clarity.
 - Moved recognition of column names and its related checks and warnings to utils (as it is used in sumstats and munge).
-- For code that can run in parallel or serial (only sumstats and userGWAS so far) there is now 1 main function (userGWAS_analysis and sumstats_per_file) which is used for both parallel and serial operation, to prevent copy-pasting.
+- userGWAS and sumstats now have 1 main function each (userGWAS_main and sumstats_main) which is used for both parallel and serial operation, to prevent copy-pasting.
+  - userGWAS_main is the full analysis per SNP
+  - sumstats_main is the entire parsing per file
 - Enabled user-provided column names in munge.
 - in userGWAS specifically:
     - Some variable names have been changed (such as k to n_phenotypes) to improve readability.